How to Apply

 Please submit examples of your work in one of these areas:

-• poetry: up to 10 pages (single-spaced, not more than one poem to a page)
+• poetry: a maximum of 10 pages (single-spaced, not more than one poem to a page)

-• creative nonfiction: up to 25 pages (double-spaced)
+• creative nonfiction: a maximum of 20 pages (double-spaced)

-• screenwriting: up to 30 pages (industry-standard formatting)
+• screenwriting: a maximum of 30 pages (industry-standard formatting)

-You may apply in multiple genres, but a complete manuscript must be submitted for each genre in which you choose to apply.
+You may apply in two genres, but a complete manuscript must be submitted for both genres in which you choose to apply.
 Each manuscript should be typewritten, single-sided, numbered in the lower-right hand corner, and set in 12 point Times Roman (or Courier for a screenplay).
 Please do not staple.
 Manuscripts will not be returned.
 Any pages beyond the maximum will not be read.

 Please submit an essay (2-3 typed, double-spaced pages) in which you address the following questions: